john-science/john-science.github.io/_drafts/2018-09-30-git-cleanup.md

 ---
 layout: post
 title: "Cleaning Up Your Old Git Repos"
-tags: [Physics, Math]
+tags: [Software, Git, Linux]
-summary: A couple of useful tools for doing the spring cleaning on your old Git repos.
+summary: A couple of useful tools for doing the Spring Cleaning on your old Git repos.
 ---
 {% include JB/setup %}

-Blah Blah Blah... intro

-lonely files
+Whether you're maintaining a long-running project or have just jumped on board a new one, you will occassionally want to do some Spring Cleaning of your Git repos.
+Below are a couple of scripts I use to find the weak spots in my repos.

+### Which files haven't been edited in years?

+Below is a shell script to find the files in your repo which haven't been edited in a long time.
+Some of these will just be static resources that don't matter, but I find this script frequently turns up unused and outdated code in repos that need some TLC.

+(If you aren't running Linux / Bash, the Git commands in this script will still work fine.)

 ```shell
 #!/bin/bash